landonturner/lturner.net/README.md

 Put markdown files in `/source/blog`.
 Those get turned into blog posts.
 The site will be built into the `dist` folder.
 Any asset or image gets copied into that folder as well.
 (JS and SASS will be transformed).
+Have fun!